Đoàn Văn Hậu: U-22, U23, and Olympics

 Văn Hậu's talents got himself promoted to the U-22, U23 and Olympic team in spite of his age.
 He made his debut on the U-22 team in the CFA friendly tournament in China, and scored a goal against Uzbekistan in a 1–3 defeat.
 He would later participate in the 2017 SEA Games, scored 2 goals but his Olympic team had to end up in poor note, being eliminated from the group stage.

 However, his role became prominent in the 2018 AFC U-23 Championship.
 Although scoring no goal, he gave a magnificent performance, assisted for Nguyễn Quang Hải to score in the 1–2 defeat to South Korea and his tackles against Iraq as Vietnam advanced to their first final in any AFC tournament, which earned reputation by Dutch press as "Doan Van Bale".

-In Vinaphone Cup 2018, he scored a trivela goal that helped his native Vietnam beat Oman 1–0.
+In 2018 Vinaphone Cup, he scored a trivela goal that helped Vietnam beat Oman 1–0.

-Văn Hậu played a vital role in Vietnam's SEA Games 30 campaign, scoring two goals in a 3-0 victory against Olympic Indonesia in the final.
+Văn Hậu played a vital role in Vietnam's 2019 SEA Games campaign, scoring two goals in a 3–0 victory against Olympic Indonesia in the Gold medal match.